 In the News

-HISTORIC HOUSE DEMOLITION PLANNED: There is a proposal to demolish the former historic Edward’s Chiropractic house and build a new Stewart’s on the corner of Sunset Road and Route 9/20 in Schodack Town Center.
+STEWART'S: HISTORIC HOUSE DEMOLITION PLANNED: There is a proposal to demolish the former historic Edward’s Chiropractic house and build a new Stewart’s on the corner of Sunset Road and Route 9/20 in Schodack Town Center.
+Stewart's has now purchased the properties (Edward's house and Broughton's).
+They will be seeking a variance to erect a gas station over the Aquifer.
+Read The Times Union articles from 6/28/19 and 7/17/19.
 SPDA has written a letter to Gary Dake, the President of Stewart's Shops.
 If you would like to co-sign this letter, go to our on-line PETITION, and add your comments.
 Also, see SPDA's position in its Letter to the Planning Board and in our Latest Advertiser Articles.
 See also the Public Hearing video (4/1/19).
+Read a statement from SPDA member, George Hodgson.

-AMAZON: The million square-foot warehouse planned for Route 9 between exits 11 and 12, has been revealed to be Amazon.
+AMAZON: The million square-foot warehouse planned for Route 9 between exits 11 and 12 will be a distribution center for Amazon.
 See SPDA's position in Latest Advertiser Articles.
 The neighborhood of Richwood and Hillcrest Drives fight back.
-Link to the Save Schodack petition and website.
-Neighbors have filed a lawsuit against the Town and developers: link to the Times Union article and the Guardian article.
+Link to the Save Schodack petition and website to read the latest developments.
+Neighbors have filed an appeal to the decision to dismiss the lawsuit against the Town and developers: link to the previous Times Union article and the Guardian articles.
+Meanwhile the Town approved more taxpayer funds for lawyers to defend the appeal, which could have been avoided if they had required and reviewed a full environmental impact statement prior to approval.
+What is an environmental impact statement (EIS)?
+See also the EPA's description of an EIS.

 ZONING!
 Community awaits completion of Town-wide zoning, which has been pushed forward again by the Town of Schodack Zoning Working Group.
 Town-wide zoning must be completed before the Town Center Plan will be finalized by the Town Board.
 Link to the Town Center Plan: